tfolkman/learningwithdata/README.md

-This repository stores the code for my blog: learningwithdata.wordpress.com
+This repository stores the code for my blog: http://learningwithdata.com/.

+Each post on my blog is a Jupyter Notebook, which is stored here.
+See the blog for my context around each Notebook.